 Impact on Health, Safety, and Job Performance

-Increased risk of accidents and injuries
+Higher risk of accidents and injuries

-Reduced productivity and job performance
+Decreased productivity and work performance

 Legal and Environmental Consequences